0xScratch/LFGHO-GHOShare/README.md

 ## User Onboarding
 ### Sign Up:
 - Secure & easy onboarding using account abstraction and EIP 4337 smart accounts.
-- Wallet created through faceID using turnkey to generate a signer wallet for the smart account.
+- Wallet created via FaceID using a turnkey to generate a signer wallet for the smart account.
 - Deployed using Pimlico paymaster using permissionless.js to provide a gasless UX.

 ### Sign In:
 - Sign in using Metamask SDK

 ### Fund Account:
-- Unlimit iOS SDK for on-ramping crypto using fiat.
+- Unlimit iOS SDK for on-ramping crypto using Fiat.
 - Aave V3 ETH Facilitator for minting GHO tokens in an overcollateralized manner.
-    - Use Ui Pool Data Provider V3 contracts (`getReservesData()`) and the Lending Pool contract to deposit collateral.
+    - Use UiPoolDataProviderV3 contracts (`getReservesData()`) and the Lending Pool contract to deposit collateral.
     - `borrow()` called to mint GHO.

 ## Expense Splitting Groups
+Depositors provide liquidity for the expense to be paid by depositing assets like GHO into the Aave protocol.
+They can then delegate their credit lines to the vault contract which acts on behalf of the group for expense management.
+The vault acts as the borrower to borrow funds against the deposited collateral up to the delegated limit.

 ### Credit Delegation Vault for Group Expense Management:
-- Depositors provide liquidity for the expense to be paid by depositing assets like GHO into the Aave protocol.
+- Depositors provide liquidity for the expense to be paid by depositing assets such as GHO into the Aave protocol.
-- They can then delegate their credit lines to the vault contract which acts on behalf of the group for expense management.
+- They can delegate their credit lines to the vault contract which acts on behalf of the group for expense management.
 - The vault acts as the borrower to borrow funds against the deposited collateral up to the delegated limit.
 - `ExpensesVault.sol` to act as a credit delegation vault, functions to handle deposits, delegate credit, track outstanding debts, and manage repayments.
 - Check if the user is authorized and their request exceeds the credit limit.